Harmon Craig: Scripps Institution of Oceanography

 In 1970, Craig teamed up with colleagues at Scripps, Columbia University's Lamont–Doherty Earth Observatory and the Woods Hole Oceanographic Institution to direct the GEOSECS Programme (geochemical ocean sections study) to investigate the chemical and isotopic properties of the world's oceans.
 GEOSECS produced the most complete set of ocean chemistry data ever collected.

 In 1971, as part of the Antipode Expedition, Craig and his colleagues gathered hydrographic casts and other data, and discovered a benthic front separating the South Pacific deep and bottom water.

-During the 1970s Craig examined the relationship of gases such as radon and helium to earthquake prediction, developing a monitoring network at thermal springs and wells near major fault lines in southernmost California.
+During the 1970s, Craig examined the relationship of gases such as radon and helium to earthquake prediction, developing a monitoring network at thermal springs and wells near major fault lines in southernmost California.
 In 1979, he detected an increase in radon and helium as a precursor to an earthquake near Big Bear Lake, California.

 In a long-term project, Harmon Craig and Valerie Craig (his wife) used carbon and oxygen isotopes to identify the sources of the marble used in ancient Greek sculptures and temples.

 Craig discovered submarine hydrothermal vents by measuring helium 3 and radon emitted from seafloor spreading centers.
 He made 17 dives to the bottom of the ocean in the ALVIN submersible, including the first descent into the Mariana Trough.
 There he discovered hydrothermal vents nearly 3700 m deep.

 Craig proved that there was excess ^{3}He instead of ^{4}He, affecting the understanding for ocean circulation and seafloor spreading.

-Craig led 28 oceanographic expeditions and traveled to the East African Rift Valley, The Dead Sea, Tibet, Yunnan (China) and many other places to sample volcanic rocks and gases.
+Craig led 28 oceanographic expeditions and travelled to the East African Rift Valley, the Dead Sea, Tibet, Yunnan (China) and many other places to sample volcanic rocks and gases.
 He visited all the major volcanic island chains of the Pacific Ocean and Indian Ocean to collect lava samples.
 He identified 16 mantle hotspots where volcanic plumes rise from the Earth's outer core through the deep mantle by measuring their helium 3 to helium 4 ratio, identifying the higher helium 3 content present in the hotspots as primordial helium, trapped in the Earth's core when it was first formed.

 Craig was one of the earliest people to analyze the gases trapped in the glacier ice.
 Craig reported that the methane in the atmosphere had increased twice due to human day-to-day activities in the last 300 years.